Emergency Management Planning Toolkit for Local Authorities and First Nations

 - It is also designed to be easy to update as key contact information, local governance structures, and key partnerships change over time

-Companion Documents to the Toolkit
+Companion Documents to the Planning Toolkit

 The Planning Process Checklist is a printable checklist to track your planning process.
 It lists the ten steps of developing an emergency management plan, as described in the Planning Guide found above.
 It is in Word format so that you can add, delete or edit tasks as you customize the planning process to meet your community needs.